-Course Description: This course promotes the development of critical thinking, experimental designing and scientific writing important to the students' future career as scientists.
-The students will gain experience in developing an original dissertation research project and preparing the plan in a formal hypothesis-based research proposal.
+Course Description: This course promotes the development of critical thinking, experimental design and scientific writing important to the students' future career as scientists.
+The students will develop an original dissertation research project, present their project aims in a "chalk talk", and prepare the plan in a formal hypothesis-based research proposal.
 Students will learn the essential features of grant writing, with the emphasis on developing skills necessary for effectively designing communicating their research.